harshascode/mkvcinemas/README.md

 Use below Article as a Resource for your content. dont copy thire style or anything write like any famouse writer style. ok?

+## chatgpt content prompt

+ChatGPT, Create content strictly adhering to an NLP-friendly format, emphasizing clarity and simplicity in structure and language.
+Ensure sentences follow a straightforward subject-verb-object order,

+selecting words for their precision and avoiding any ambiguity.
+Exclude filler content, focusing on delivering information succinctly.
+Do not use complex or abstract terms such as 'meticulous,' 'navigating,' 'complexities,' 'realm,' 'bespoke,' 'tailored,' 'towards,' 'underpins,' 'ever-changing,' 'ever-evolving,' 'the world of,' 'not only,' 'seeking more than just,' 'designed to enhance,' 'it's not merely,' 'our suite,' 'it is advisable,' 'daunting,' 'in the heart of,' 'when it comes to,' 'in the realm of,' 'amongst,' 'unlock the secrets,' 'unveil the secrets,' and 'robust.'
+This approach aims to streamline content production for enhanced NLP algorithm comprehension, ensuring the output is direct, accessible, and easily interpretable.

+ChatGPT, While prioritizing NLP-friendly content creation (60%), also dedicate 40% of your focus to making the content engaging and enjoyable for readers, balancing technical NLP-optimization with reader satisfaction to produce content that not only ranks well on search engines well is also compelling and valuable to a readership.

 {
 "@context": "https://schema.org",
 "@graph": [